rweigel/phys260/Kirchhoffs_Laws/Kirchhoffs_Laws.md

 # Multiple Loops II

 In the circuit for the previous problem, there are three possible loops.
-The third loop is loop $C$, which is indicated below.
+A third loop is loop $C$, which is indicated below.

 <img src="figures/Multiple_Loops_II.svg">